Showing posts with label mace and flail. Show all posts

 Two-handed Tie Jian (left) and Tie Bian (right), from 'Wu Bei Yao Lue (《武備要略》)'.

-Two-handed version of Tie Bian and Tie Jian also existed.
-Comparable in size to Chang Dao (長刀), two-handed Tie Bian and Tie Jian were significantly heavier than their smaller counterparts.
-They also drew some parallels to European estoc.
+While far rarer than their one-handed counterparts, two-handed versions of the Tie Bian and Tie Jian also existed.
+Comparable in size to the Chang Dao (長刀), these two-handed weapons were significantly heavier than their smaller counterparts.
+They also drew strong parallels to the European estoc.

 Random Quotes & Trivia